janya0802/vsdpackaging/MODULE2.md

 ---

-# 🧪  Wire Bond Packaging – Activities Inside the Cleanroom Area
+# 🧪 Lecture 7 -  Wire Bond Packaging – Activities Inside the Cleanroom Area

 In semiconductor packaging, **Wire Bonding** is a key interconnect technology used to establish electrical connections between the die and the package substrate.
 This lecture walks us through the **step-by-step process** inside the cleanroom where wire bond packaging takes place.